 - Reduce Caffeine – Many individuals think they need coffee and other caffeinated beverages throughout the day to keep them going.
 When your cortisol levels are high, it can cause insomnia and fatigue, causing you to feel the need to consume large amounts of caffeine.
 Unfortunately, studies have shown that caffeine stimulates the production of cortisol, which further exacerbates your fatigue and insomnia.
 Try replacing your caffeinated beverages with healthier alternatives like water or shakes.

 - Stress Relief – There are numerous stress relief techniques that can help naturally lower stress and reduce the effects of stress on the body.
 Some of the best stress relief techniques, include yoga, meditation, progressive muscle relaxation, deep breathing exercises, prayer, and journaling.
 As your stress levels lower and your cortisol levels begin to decline, you will be able to get a full night of relaxing and refreshing sleep.

 - Nutritional Supplements – There are two supplements we recommend to help lower cortisol levels – fish oils and ashwagandha.
 Fish oil provides your body with omega 3 fatty acids which can lower the effects of stress on cortisol levels.
 Ashwagandha is an herb used in traditional Chinese medicine to help you adapt to stress and relieve anxiety.
 When these two substances are taken together, your stress levels can decrease leading to improved cortisol levels.

 Holistic Approach to Lower Cortisol

-Our team of integrative specialists have the knowledge and experience to help you lower your cortisol naturally while rebalancing your adrenal hormones.
+Our team of functional medicine specialists have the knowledge and experience to help you lower your cortisol naturally while rebalancing your adrenal hormones.
 Our comprehensive treatment plan includes guidance for eating a healthy diet and some lifestyle modifications to lower your stress levels.
 These will help to help restore your health and for sustainable weight loss.